Child Support in Australia: 2021 Expert Guide

 It’s common for child support to end when your child reaches adulthood.
 That is, when they turn 18 years old.

-However, there are reasons for child support to extend after the age of 18, including:
+Child support may extend after the age of 18, for reasons such as:

 - The child hasn’t yet completed secondary study, university study, or another form of higher education